 Dominic spent a lot of time walking from church to church where he preached and prayed.
 As soon as he left one town, he would remove his shoes for the journey to the next town, preferring to walk barefoot and rejoicing in the penance of difficult roads.

-Once as Dominic walked near the Garonne River, about forty pilgrims on their way to the shrine of St. James of Compostela in Spain (a path that is still walked today) tried to cross the river in a boat.
+Once as Dominic walked near the Garonne River, about forty people on pilgrimage along the Camino de Santiago tried to cross the river in a boat.
 The boat overturned and the pilgrims began to drown.

 Upon hearing the shouts of nearby soldiers, Dominic ran to the river bank and saw that most of the pilgrims were already under water.
 He knelt at once in prayer.
 Then he stood up and called out, “I command you in the name of Jesus Christ to come to the shore alive and unhurt!”